 Its ingredients include olive oil, coconut oil, castor oil, kaolin clay, aloe vera, water, lavender essential oils, and orange essential oils.

-The UK company donates 30p for every eco-friendly shaving kit that they sell to The Ocean Cleanup, a non-profit organization working to rid the ocean of plastic.
+The UK company donates a portion of their profits for every bamboo razor sold to The Ocean Cleanup, a non-profit organization working to rid the ocean of plastic.

 The Bambaw Safety Razor is an eco-friendly razor that’s suitable for both men and women.

 Their handles are all made from bamboo, which is not only sustainable but also provides a unique appearance for every one of their razors.